Principality of Wales: Later administration

 The Encyclopaedia of Wales notes that the Council of Wales and the Marches was created by Edward IV in 1471 as a household institution to manage the Prince of Wales's lands and finances.
 In 1473 it was enlarged and given the additional duty of maintaining law and order in the Principality and the Marches of Wales.
 Its meetings appear to have been intermittent, but it was revived by Henry VII for his heir, Prince Arthur.
 The Council was placed on a statutory basis in 1543 and played a central role in co-ordinating law and administration.
-It declined in the early 17th century and was abolished by Parliament in 1641.
+The council at Ludlow was to have full administrative and legal powers until it declined in the early 17th century and was abolished by Parliament in 1641.
 It was revived at the Restoration before being finally abolished in 1689.

-From 1689 to 1948 there was no differentiation between the government of England and government in Wales.
+From 1689 to 1948 there was no differentiation between England's government and Wales's government.
 All laws relating to England included Wales and Wales was considered by the British Government as an indivisible part of England within the United Kingdom.
 The first piece of legislation to relate specifically to Wales was the Sunday Closing (Wales) Act 1881.
 A further exception was the Welsh Church Act 1914, which disestablished the Church in Wales (which had formerly been part of the Church of England) in 1920.

-In 1948 the practice was established that all laws passed in the Parliament of the United Kingdom were designated as applicable to either "England and Wales" or "Scotland", thus returning a legal identity to Wales which had not existed for hundreds of years following the Act of Union with Scotland in 1707.
+In 1948 the practice was established that all laws passed in the Parliament of the United Kingdom were designated as applicable to either "England and Wales", "Northern Ireland" or "Scotland", thus returning a legal identity to Wales which had not existed for hundreds of years following the Act of Union with Scotland in 1707.
 Also in 1948 a new Council for Wales was established as a parliamentary committee.
 In 1964 the Welsh Office was established, based in London, to oversee and recommend improvements to the application of laws in Wales.
 This situation would continue until the devolution of government in Wales and the establishment of the autonomous National Assembly for Wales in 1998.